Undergraduate Research Fellowship Program

 - Must have a faculty mentor

-- Participation in the Annual Celebration of Student Scholarship (If work is incomplete, that’s okay!
-We understand some work might be ongoing.)
+- Honors students completing their requirement (two semesters) will be unpaid and should work 8 hours a week according to the Honors program.
+This should be completed no later than the end of the sixth semester - Participation in the Annual Celebration of Student Scholarship (If work is incomplete, that’s okay!
+We understand some work might be ongoing)

 - Evaluation/Reflection submitted by student (will be sent by the Coordinator)